loft-demos/ce-demo-stacks-argocd/README.md

-**The Application is Synced but stuck in Progressing, health details "Waiting for HTTPRoute status".** The route is fine; Argo CD's built-in health check is reading `status.observedGeneration` as stale because vCluster copies it from the host copy.
+**The Application is Synced but stuck in Progressing, health details "Waiting for HTTPRoute status".** The route is fine; Argo CD's built-in health check is reading the `observedGeneration` on `status.parents[].conditions[]` as stale, because vCluster copies it from the host copy.
 Confirm by comparing the two numbers on the tenant route:

 ```bash
 kubectl get httproute -n demo-frontend frontend \